Discover Singapore

 To discover the past, visit the National Museum of Singapore to learn about Singapore's history, culture and art through engaging exhibitions and interactive displays.
 Another history-based activity is Haw Par Villa, a cultural theme park built in 1937.
 The villa's main drawcard is Hell's Museum, which looks at the afterlife across different cultures and civilisations.

-Before you leave Singapore, allow enough time to discover Jewel at Changi Airport.
+Before you leave Singapore, allow enough time to discover the Jewel complex at Changi Airport.
 Within its huge glass and steel dome, it houses the world's tallest indoor waterfall - the Rain Vortex - surrounded by lush gardens.
 It's an unforgettable outdoor world that's entirely indoors.
 The best way to see Jewel is to check in your luggage, then explore before you go through security.
+The complex includes around 280 shops and restaurants, so it's a great place to find a meal and do some souvenir shopping before you fly.

 Keep exploring Singapore